TorgeGraner/algebra/README.md

 # Algebra
-Calculates the jordan normal form of a given trigonalizable Matrix with coefficients in a ring of characteristic zero using exact arithmetic.
+Calculates the jordan normal form of a given trigonalizable Matrix with coefficients in an integral domain using exact arithmetic.

 Currently decomposes a given integer matrix over ℤ and ℚ.